 10. Cosmic Creativity: How Art Evolves Consciousness

 His excellent Ted Talk is pretty deep, perhaps the most high-brow on this list but probably the most inspiring for it.
-He talks about how a worldly consciousness can become something much bigger if you create it with your very soul.
+He talks about how a worldly consciousness can become something much more significant if you create it with your very soul.

-If you’re looking to get the big picture into your work, look no further than this amazing artist and awe-inspiring deep thinker.
+If you’re looking to get the big picture into your work, look no further than this fantastic artist and an awe-inspiring deep thinker.